 We have been planning this engagement shoot at Unionville since April’s cherry blossoms.
 However with the cherry blossom season so unpredictable, we delayed it for fall leaves.
 And with the fall leaves not expecting to last too long this year either, we had to squeeze this shoot at the last minute.
 Not quite the colors I was hoping for, but luckily the magic of photoshop can change green to beautiful autumn.
 Enjoy this fun exploration of Unionville.
 Its a neighborhood and former village in Markham, Ontario.
 Some landmarks you may recognize, whereas others are more off the beaten track.
+And don’t forget to check out their amazing wedding and post-wedding shoot as well.

 How to Prepare